myIR, payments and more

 Payment of refunds

-Your refund will be direct credited or paid by cheque within 15 working days of us receiving the return, unless we notify you that we intend to withhold payment or investigate the return.
-Your GST return will have a due date on it, which is the date you need to get the completed GST return to us.
+GST refunds will be direct credited within 15 working days of us receiving your return, unless we notify you that we intend to withhold payment or investigate the return.

 Ways to give us your bank details: